 When you have players like OLB Paul Kruger saying this at the end of the season, too, it's clear that the players know the writing is on the wall:

 There could be as many as seven teams seeking new head coaches, including the 49ers, Browns, Colts, Dolphins, Giants, Saints, and Titans.
 With that type of competition, it sounds like Haslam wants to immediately pursue a new coach who is not in the playoffs, meaning he can interview -- and possibly hire -- them right away.
 That also means that for the second regime in a row, Haslam could have a situation in place where the general manager does not hire the head coach.
-We have a post up soon about some of the latest names entering the head coaching search for Cleveland, including Adam Gase of the and -- get this -- former Philadelphia Eagles head coach Chip Kelly.
+We have a post up soon about some of the latest names entering the head coaching search for Cleveland, including Adam Gase of the Chicago Bears and -- get this -- former Philadelphia Eagles head coach Chip Kelly.
 Buckle up, everybody!